 - Choose a sunny spot for your snapdragons for the best performance.

-- Amend the soil with some good compost to ensure balanced moisture retention and drainage.
+- Amend the soil with good compost to ensure balanced moisture retention and drainage.

 - Dig a hole as big as the root ball.